 In our photo gallery, we offer a broad selection of the photos on this website.
 Many are photos documenting foundation projects or events.
-Others, however, are photos that have been provided to for publication by third parties and that we think may be of interest for the general public.
-This gallery will be expanded regularly.
+Our historic photo gallery includes photos that have been provided to for publication by third parties and that we think may be of interest for the general public.

 More than 10,316 days since the Fall of the Berlin Wall